 The event was moderated by Silvana Muscella (CEO, Trust-IT Services), who opened the webinar and invited attendees to join the NEB ecosystem by contributing to digiNEB.eu’s offer.
 Potential initiatives include proposing solutions for the Digital Toolkit, sharing a success story for the Observatory, contributing to the eLearning catalogue, joining Thematic Working Groups and becoming Early Adopters of the NEB digital ecosystem.

 The New European Bauhaus initiative: beautiful, sustainable, together - The EU Roadmap

 The webinar’s second part prioritised the role of the digital ecosystem in the construction industry, featuring Jesús Angel García Sánchez (of the ECTP Executive Board on Digital Built Environment).
-Jesús remarked on the importance of the built environment sector, representing 9% of Europe’s total GDP.
-He focused particularly on the digitalisation of the sector, discussing different applications,such as smart metre deployment, IT based energy solutions, digital twins for scenario forecasting and buildings fine-tuning, building retrofit, organisation of worksites, solutions for elderly people’s comfort.
+Jesús remarked on the importance of the built environment sector, which represents 9% of Europe’s GDP.
+He focused particularly on the sector's digitalisation, discussing different applications, such as smart metre deployment, IT-based energy solutions, digital twins for scenario forecasting and building fine-tuning, building retrofit, organisation of worksites, and solutions for elderly people’s comfort.

 User stories across Europe